ibm-cloud-docs/watsonxdata/spark-extnsn-extnl.md

 You can enable the Spark access control extension for Iceberg, Hive and Hudi catalogs.
 {: note}

-You can create data policies to grant or deny access for catalog, schema, and table even column to a user or user group.
+You can either use Ranger or Access Management System (AMS) data policies to grant or deny access for catalog (Iceberg, Hive and Hudi), schema, and table even column to a user or user group.
 Besides data level authorization, storage privilege is also considered.
-For more information related to the access control checks on catalogs, buckets, schemas and tables, see [Managing roles and privileges](watsonxdata?topic=watsonxdata-role_priv){: external}.
+For more information related to the using AMS on catalogs(Iceberg, Hive and Hudi), buckets, schemas and tables, see see [Managing roles and privileges](watsonxdata?topic=watsonxdata-role_priv){: external}.
+For more information on how to create Ranger policies (defined under Hadoop SQL service) and to enable them on catalogs(Iceberg, Hive and Hudi), buckets, schemas and tables, see see [Managing Ranger policies](watsonxdata?topic=watsonxdata-ranger_1){: external}.

 ## Prerequisites